pynapple-org/pynapple/doc/examples/tutorial_calcium_imaging.md

 Calcium decoding
 ---------------------

-Given some tuning curves, we can also try to decode head direction from the population.
+Given some tuning curves, we can also try to decode head direction from the population activity.
 For calcium imaging data, Pynapple has `decode_template`, which implements a template matching algorithm.

 ```{code-cell} ipython3